nuagenetworks/monostack-example/README.md

 Your server is now up and running.
 As we want to ensure that everything is working as expected, we'll use the cli provided by the generated SDK to try it out.

 > As you can see, the exact same SDK is used as a backend with Garuda, as a client library to write your own scripts, and for the cli.
 Monolithe can also generate SDK in various language such as Go, Objective-J, Java, and also HTML documentation.
-If you want to take a look at the documentation, run `monogen -d Specifications -L html` and open the `index.html` from `codegen/html` in your browser.
+If you want to take a look at the documentation, run `monogen -f Specifications -L html` and open the `index.html` from `codegen/html` in your browser.

 Let's install our generated python package on our local machine: